-Two questions, which engineers will answer depending on which branch they specialize in, but overall engineers tend to be very systematic when it comes to calculations and extremely precise when following instructions and steps.
+Overall engineers tend to be very systematic when it comes to calculations and extremely precise when following instructions and steps.
 We can attribute it to their academic backgrounds.
 The have a natural tendency to follow or to design instructions step by step or in their own words, “algorithmically”.

-Does all of that really help to make a good dancer?
-To respond, let’s travel to Boston, specifically to the Massachusetts Institute of Technology (MIT) which is the home for one of the world most renowned higher education institutions for engineers.
-Nonetheless, it is less well-known that many of these professionals frequently compete on the MIT Ballroom Dance Team, one of the largest and most successful collegiate ballroom teams in the United States.
-To respond the aforementioned question let’s refer to a student that when asked about the success of all these engineers at ballroom dance she said: “MIT students are very good at [ballroom dance] because we like to be precise,” she says.
-“We like to understand the mechanics of how the movement works, and that helps with our technique.
-At first, you wouldn’t think it’s true, but ballroom is a pretty fitting hobby for many of us at MIT.”
+When asked about the success of all these engineers at ballroom dance here is what their coaches had to say: “MIT students are very good at ballroom dancing because they like to be precise,” she says.
+“The students like to understand the mechanics of how the movement works, and that helps with learning and technique.
+At first, you wouldn’t think it’s true, but ballroom is a pretty fitting hobby for many students at MIT.”

-After analyzing some of the potential reasons why engineers tend to be good dancers, the takeaway message is that you do not need to study engineering to be a good dancer.
-However, if you’re an engineer looking for a new hobby… we may have given you something to think about.
-So what are you waiting for?
+The takeaway message is that you do not need to study engineering to be a good dancer.
+However, if you’re an engineer, you possess a unique way of looking at things that will help you pick up a new hobby like ballroom dancing, more easily.
+Who knew right?
+So if you’re looking for a new hobby… we may have given you something to think about.